martinezgjuan/JPCL/README.md

 JPCL is a Java library intended for programming contests.

 #### Static methods to copy-and-paste in your code
 The different classes and methods are implemented with the goal of being able to easily and rapidly copy-and-paste them in the solutions of the contest problems.
-This (unfortunately) often results in a lack of object-oriented design and a considerable number of global variables.
-For example, some classes are called < Name >Code and they contain a static inner class called < Name > which can just be copied in the code and used directly.
-This can help saving valuable contest time since most programming contests only allow to upload one file with all the code needed to solve each problem.
+This can very helpful in programming contests since most of them only allow to upload one file with all the code needed to solve each problem.
+Unfortunately, this also often results in a lack of object-oriented design and a considerable number of global variables.

 #### Template with fast IO
 A programming contest template is also included, containing (as a compact inner-class) the essential methods needed for efficient IO operations which are vital in many on-line contests.